smtillman/GulpRoast/README.md

 # GulpRoast
-Gulp Roast about, contact, products pages
+This is my UX/UI Design student project for Gulp Roast Coffee.
+It's for a fictitious coffee shop in San Francisco.